TU Dresden: Rankings

-International cooperations
+International Cooperations

-As one of the first universities in Germany it has opened a branch in Hanoi, Vietnam offering a Master's course in mechatronics.
-It also maintains close partnerships with leading universities around the world, e.g. Boston University, Georgetown University, Harvard Medical School, Tongji University and POSTECH.
+TU Dresden's strategic partnerships include cross-campus collaborations with King's College London and the Indian Institute of Technology Madras, as well as the developing partnership with ETH Zurich.
+The university also participates in cross-border partnerships with universities and regional partners in Poland and the Czech Republic.

+TU Dresden has been a member of the EUTOPIA University Alliance since 2021, a network of ten European universities collaborating in education, research, and mobility.
+It also maintains partnerships with universities outside Europe, including institutions in Africa, Asia, the Americas, and Australia.

 Student life

 General

-Of the roughly 35,000 students, 45% are studying Engineering Sciences, 36.2% Humanities and Social Sciences, 12.5% Natural Sciences and Mathematics and 6.3% Medicine.
+Out of 2024's 29,000 students, 27% were enrolled in the School of Civil and Environmental Engineering, 25% studied Engineering Sciences, 12% Natural Sciences and Mathematics, 11% Medicine, and 10% Humanities and Social Sciences.
+The remaining 15% of students were enrolled in teacher training programs.

-About 59% (20,620) of the student body originates from Saxony, 18.9% (6,626) from other Eastern German federal states, 12.3% (4,306) from the Western German federal states and 9.8% (3,442) from other countries.
+In the 2022–2023 cohort, roughly 45% of the student body originated from Saxony, 20% (6,626) from other Eastern German federal states, 18% (4,306) from the Western German federal states, and 17% (3,442) from other countries.

-Of the 20,620 students from Saxony, 12,351 (59.9%) are from Dresden, 2,934 (14.2%) from the Dresden metro area and 5,335 (25.9%) from other parts of Saxony.
+Of the students from Saxony, the cohort was roughly evenly split between students from Dresden (14.7%), the Dresden metro area (15.5%), and from other parts of Saxony (14.5%).

 The origin of the students is based on the location where the A-level exams have been completed.

 International students

-There are 3,442 international students enrolled at the TU Dresden (2005–2006).
-Most of the foreign students come from Europe (1,527), followed by Asia (1,404) and America (170).
-Ranked by countries the largest group of students comes from China (710), followed by Poland (294), Vietnam (196), Bulgaria (160) and Russia (154).
-The university is also quite popular among Central and East European countries such as the neighboring Czech Republic or Ukraine.
-Also, through the Erasmus programme and partnerships with universities in the USA, there are many English-, French- and Spanish-speaking students.
-The language spoken during lessons is nearly always German on most faculties.
+In 2024, 20% of the student body was represented by international students from 128 different countries.
+The school participates in the Erasmus program.
+The language of instruction for most courses is German, with the exception of the university's 26 English-language degrees.
 To prepare for admissions to the university, many foreign students attend German language courses at the university-affiliated language school TUDIAS-Sprachschule.

-International students interested in TU Dresden should visit the websites of the Akademisches Auslandsamt (International office) for more information.
-This office is responsible for handling international applications.
-At the end of 2011, 13.7% of beginning students came from abroad.
+The university's International Office is responsible for handling international applications and has information for prospective students.

 A number of activities for international students facilitates their integration and help students to find new friends.
 Most notably the Erasmus-Initiative TU Dresden offers many group activities throughout the semester which are open to all students (not only to Erasmus participants).
-A student-run program, the LinkPartnerProgramm matches every interested international student with a German student, to help him or her with questions arising during the first weeks, be it regarding course registration or any other issue students might have.
+A student-run program, the LinkPartnerProgramm matches every interested international student with a German student, to help them with questions arising during the first weeks, be it regarding course registration or any other issue students might have.

 Leisure activities

-Sports are very popular among the TUD students.
-There are eight big students' clubs and the summer campus party is considered to be the biggest in Germany.
-There are cafeterias as at most universities and the largest refectory can compete with some restaurants even as far as menu size.
+Sports are popular among the TUD students, with 871 courses in over 60 different sports at the Dresden University Sports Center.
+With thirteen student clubs, Dresden is considered the unofficial student club capital of Germany.